IvanYahaoChen/IvanYahaoChen.github.io/index.md

 title: Welcome
 ---

-Hey, I'm **Ivan** — An aspiring Mechanical Engineer, a curious person, and a navy veteran Welcome, to my digital haven
+Hey, I'm **Ivan** — An aspiring Mechanical Engineer, a curious person, and a navy veteran.
+Welcome, to my digital haven.

 👉 **[Projects](/projects/)**
 📚 **[Coursework](/courseworks/)**